Note

 Service groups at different hierarchy levels

-Service groups can be created for a two-level hierarchy organization, such as a factory and line, a three-level hierarchy organization, such as a region, factory, and line, and a maximum of four-level hierarchy organization, such as a country, region, factory, and line.
+Service groups can be created for a two-level hierarchy organization, such as a factory and line, a three-level hierarchy organization, such as a city, factory, and line, and a maximum of four-level hierarchy organization, such as a region, city, factory, and line.
 The hierarchy names can be customized to match your organizational structure.

 The previous sections show how to create a service group for a two-level hierarchy organization, which you can use as a reference to create service groups for a three-level or four-level hierarchy organization.

-To ease the process, the following steps show how to create a four-level service group hierarchy organization.
+To ease the process, the following steps show how to create a four-level service group hierarchy organization with levels: region, city, factory, and line.
 You need to consider the following points:

-- Every level in the hierarchy must its own service group created.
-For example, for four-level hierarchy organization, you need to create a service group for each level: country, region, factory, and line.
+- The top three levels in the hierarchy must each have its own service group created.
+For example, for the four-level hierarchy organization, you need to create a service group for levels region, city, and factory.

 - Site reference is defined at the highest level.
-Although the context has 4 levels, if the site reference is defined at region level, then the particular site will have only 3 levels: region, factory, and line.
+Although the context has 4 levels, if the site reference is defined at city level, then the particular site will have only 3 levels: city, factory, and line.
 If the site reference is at factory level, then the particular site will have only 2 levels: factory and line.

 - The

-field in the configuration schema only accepts the parent levels in addition to target level.
-For example, if the solution is to be deployed at factory level, then theeditable_at
+editable_atfield in the configuration schema only accepts the parent levels in addition to target level.
+For example, if the solution is to be deployed at factory level, then theeditable_atfield in the schema only accepts the region, city, and factory levels.
+If the solution is to be deployed at city level, then theeditable_atfield in the schema accepts only region and city levels.

 Define the global variables.